dkorkmazturk/kaOS/README.md

 * More testing

 ## License
-This project is licensed under the GPLv3 License - see the LICENSE.md file for details.
+This project is licensed under the GPLv3 License - see the LICENSE file for details.